r-walk/EclipseDynamicWebProject/README.md

 # EclipseDynamicWebProject

-This example was built using Eclipse with Maven, testing with Tomcat server
+This is a very simpe WebAPI project built in eclipse to quickyly get one started buiding their own api.
+Simply follow the steps below to customize to your project name.
+Go to the src.com.sample.project package and start coding.
+This sample was built using Eclipse with Maven.
+Basic example for GET and POST are provided.

 1. Open eclipse to a workspace